LanToaster/BO3_BulkEdit-Release/README.md

 #### ShortBlocks:
 If true, Lists of Blocks, Branches and similar will use short names.
 Like: "B()" or "RB()"
 ## DefaultObject:
-Defaul Preset, Rename this line and Copy all subsequent lines to Create a new Preset.
+Defaul Preset, Copy and Rename this and all subsequent lines to Create a new Preset.
 ### Object:
 Overall Settings how to handle Objects/Schematics
 #### WriteComments: